 Comparable with Drupal and WordPress, Joomla!’s supporting documentation is not as helpful or as ‘in depth’.

 Creating custom content types is possible in Joomla through a component, but compared to WordPress the process is time-consuming.

-Customised post types allow the organisation of page types, which therefore allow allow specific attributes to be applied are noticably more difficult to create in Joomla.
+Customised post types allow the organisation of page types, which therefore allow specific attributes to be applied are noticeably more difficult to create in Joomla.

 Drupal is malleable and adaptable but also the most difficult to use.
 It’s not a content management system (CMS) as such, but a content management framework.